sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 ### Dependent care budget:

-If the company has requested for you to travel and you incur expenses for the care of children, family members with hardships/disabilities, elderly, or pets who are fully dependent on you, we may consider assisting with the costs.
-If this applies to you, please reach out to People Ops with a motivation and a breakdown of the costs, and we'll see what we can do to help.
+Sourcegraph will reimburse for the cost of care of children, family members with hardships/disabilities, elderly, or pets who are fully dependent on you while you are away on any Sourcegraph-related travel.
+This includes individual, team, company-wide, and business/customer travel.
+You may request for reimbursement up to $50/day with a maximum amount requested of $250.
+This budget is per trip.
+You will need prior approval from People Ops.
+This can be obtained in the #ask-people-team channel.
+Once you have approval, you may request reimbursement through Airbase with a copy of the receipt and a copy of the prior approval obtained in Slack.

 ## How to book your trip in TripActions